rajatroel/bot-files/README.md

 3. **Open & Scan:** When prompted on your main screen, choose to open the file with **ZArchiver**.
 Immediately scan the QR code using your second phone.
 4. **2FA Password:** If your Telegram account has Two-Step Verification enabled, Termux will prompt you for your password.
 Type it in and press **Enter**.
 5. **Success:** Once authenticated, the temporary image file is deleted, and your session file remains permanently stored in your internal storage.
 You will see a new device logged in on your Telegram app.
-6. **Safe Exit:** Press the back button on your main phone to exit the image.
-To securely close Termux, swipe it away from your Recent Apps menu, reopen Termux, pull down your Android notification panel, and tap **Exit**.

-## 11. Complete the Initial Setup
-1. Ensure the **Shizuku** app is installed and running on your device.
-2. Download the Latest Macrodroid [Replica.mdr](https://github.com/rajatroel/bot-files/releases/download/v1.0/Replica.mdr) file to your phone's `Download` folder.
-3. Ensure you device minimum width/dpi is set to 600.
-4. Follow the visual [Tutorial](https://t.me/+2QbpNDGSQc05YjQ1) video for further MacroDroid adjustments.
-5. Start the automation by toggling the MacroDroid switch.

-All done!

 ## 12. Required Android Settings &
 Permissions